Beveling the Top of a Concrete Column

-- Select Build> Primitive> Cylinder , then click and drag to create a cylinder with a 24 inch diameter.
+- Select Build> Primitive> Cylinder , then click and drag to create a cylinder with a 24" diameter (12" Radius).

 - To do this easily, turn both Grid Snaps and the Reference Grid on and begin drawing your cylinder at a reference grid intersection.

-- You can also draw a cylinder of any size and then resize it precisely in its specification dialog.
+- You can also draw a cylinder of any size and then resize it precisely in the Cylinder Specification dialog.

 To create a cone in the same location as the cylinder